On the efficiency of pairwise Hamiltonian control to desynchronize the higher-order Kuramoto model: The case of synchronized initial conditions

 \section{The case of synchronized initial conditions}

 We now examine how the presence of higher-order interactions affects the efficiency of the control.
 To do this, we measure how $\hat{R}$ and $\hat{R}_{\dot\theta}$ change as we vary the triadic coupling strength $K_2$ and control strength $\mu$.
-For each value of $K_2$ and $\mu$, we initialize the system by starting from perfectly synchronized phases $\theta_p = (0,\dots,0)^T$, with $R(0)=1$, and let the uncontrolled system, $\mu=0$, to converge to the fully synchronized state $\theta_{\rm fs}$ after a transient time, with $R<1$ because frequencies are not identical each other.
+For each value of $K_2$ and $\mu$, we initialize the system by starting from perfectly synchronized phases $\theta_p = (0,\dots,0)^T$, with $R(0)=1$, and let the uncontrolled system, $\mu=0$, converge to the fully synchronized state $\theta_{\rm fs}$ after a transient time {\rev $t_{tr}$, with $0\ll$ }$R(t_{tr})<1$ because frequencies are not identical {\rev with} each other.
 Then, we activate the control, $\mu>0$, and let the system to converge to its stationary state.
 Finally, we measure $\hat{R}$ and $\hat{R}_{\dot\theta}$ for that final state, and use them as proxy of control efficiency.
-In the following, we vary $K_2$ from $0$ to $20$ and $\mu$ from $0$ to $0.25$.
-For simplicity, we start by controlling all nodes, $\delta_i=1$ for all $i=1,\dots,N$.
-The other parameters are set to $N=100$, $K_1=1$ and $\sigma=0.1$.
+In the following, we vary $K_2$ from $0$ to $20$ and $\mu$ from $0$ to {\rev $1/8$.
+For simplicity,} we start by controlling all nodes, $\delta_i=1$ for all $i=1,\dots,N$.
+The other parameters are set to $N=100$, {\rev $t_{tr}=250$, $t_i = t_{tr} + 190$, $t_f = t_{tr} + 200$,} $K_1=1$ and $\sigma=0.1$.
 The chosen hypergraphs topologies are the ones of the hyperrings (see \cref{ssec:Exp1Ring}) and random Erd\H{o}s-Rényi hypergraphs (see \cref{ssec:Exp1Random}).

 We observe here-after that the larger $K_2$, the larger the required $\mu$ value that guarantees desynchronization.
 This means that, when starting from the fully synchronized state, at the center of its attraction basin~\cite{zhang2023deeper}, the increasing of the local stability is the dominant effect and it induces the loss of control's efficiency.
-In all cases, however, the pairwise minimally invasive control can desynchronize the system if $\mu$ is large enough.
+In all cases, however, the pairwise minimally invasive control can desynchronize the system{\rev, both in phases and frequencies,} if $\mu$ is large enough.